 How do dummy emails work?

 The concept of temporary email accounts is simple.
-You create them with one of the dedicated services or by settings things up on your own.
+You create them with one of the dedicated services or by setting things up on your own.
 You get a unique email address that can receive (and sometimes also send) emails and can be used for any purpose.
-Due to its temporary nature, this address stops working after a specific time.
+Due to their temporary nature, most addresses stop working after a specific time.
 Frequently, the lifespan of such an account ranges from 10 minutes (hence the commonly used term ‘10minutemail’) to a few hours.
-Once the account is deactivated, the inbox gets erased and the address becomes available again.

 People create temporary emails mostly to stay anonymous on the internet.
 Email addresses are frequently required to use an app, take part in a promotion, or ask a question on a public forum.
 If you were to leave your private email, you would likely get tons of spam later on or your address could be used for more malicious purposes.